 So there you have it.
-The top 4 reasons you should open a Roth IRA today.
+The top 4 reasons you should open a Roth IRA today, with one bonus reason.
 No more procrastinating.
-Go online and open that Roth IRA.
-In a future post I plan a step by step tutorial to get you through the process of opening up your Roth IRA.
+Go online and open that Roth IRA today.

 If you have questions or ideas for future posts leave me a comment.
 Together we can retire early.